Andres77872/magic-auth-dashboard/docs/rev1/ARCHITECTURE.md

 4. **Enhanced Analytics**: Expand analytics capabilities with more detailed insights
 5. **Testing Implementation**: Comprehensive testing strategy for all implemented features

+## API Integration Status

+The dashboard is designed to work with a backend API running on `http://localhost:8000` with comprehensive endpoints for all implemented features:

+- **Authentication API**: `/auth/login` with session token management
+- **User Management API**: Complete CRUD operations for user lifecycle
+- **Project Management API**: Full project management with member and settings APIs
+- **Group Management APIs**: Both user groups and project groups endpoints
+- **RBAC APIs**: Comprehensive permission, role, and assignment management
+- **Analytics APIs**: Activity tracking and system metrics
+- **System APIs**: Health monitoring and administrative functions

+The frontend service layer is fully implemented and ready for backend integration with proper error handling, request/response interceptors, and type safety.

 ## Conclusion

 The Magic Auth Dashboard has evolved into a comprehensive, production-ready user management system with a sophisticated RBAC implementation.
 The architecture has proven scalable and maintainable, with clear separation of concerns and excellent type safety.
 The application successfully implements a complete user management lifecycle with advanced permission management capabilities, making it suitable for enterprise-level multi-project authentication scenarios.

 The current implementation demonstrates excellent architectural decisions and provides a solid foundation for future enhancements and scaling requirements.
+With the latest React 19.1, TypeScript 5.8, and Vite 7.0 stack, the application is built on cutting-edge web technologies for optimal performance and developer experience.